wp-blocks/cf7-antispam/readme.txt

 =DNSBL...
 What?=

 After that the sender ip will be searched into *DNS-based Black-hole server* to found if that ip is delisted for spam.
-10 server already set as default, but you can add or remove as you like, there are 50 server available (list below).
+10 server are already set as default, but you can add or remove as you like, there are 50 server available (list below).

 =What is B8?
 How it works?=